robotology/yarp/src/yarpmanager/README.txt

 to "localhost", the manager will use an internal module launcher to run the module on localhost.

-Leaving <node></node> empty, later you can use the load balancer of gyarpmanager to automatically assign module a a node which has less processor load.
+Leaving <node></node> empty, later you can use the load balancer of yarpmanager to automatically assign module a a node which has less processor load.
 Notice that, available nodes should be  listed using Resource XML file.
 See ./xml/resources/cluster_nodes.xml for an example.